spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 </details>

 By default, the timeout for the payment authorization action is set to seven days.
-This means that if the order is in the `payment authorization pending` state, the OMS waits for a day and then changes the order state to `payment authorization failed`.
-Another day later, the order is automatically transitioned to the `payment authorization canceled` state.
+If the order is in the `payment authorization pending` state, after a day the order state is changed to `payment authorization failed`.
+Another day later, the order is transitioned to the `payment authorization canceled` state.

 To decrease or increase timeouts or change the states, update `config/Zed/oms/Subprocess/PaymentAuthorization01.xml`.